Get New DIY Projects Delivered Weekly - Sign up for Our Newsletter Today!

 Step 4:

-Dunk bottle in cold water and then gently tap the bottle against side of the bucket or bowl you are using.
-Repeat steps 2 & 3 until top breaks off.
+Dunk the bottle in cold water and then gently tap the bottle against the side of the bucket or bowl you are using.
+Repeat steps 2 & 3 until the top breaks off.

 steps to making your own glass cups out of glass bottles.
 See complete guide on DIY Projects.com